programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Click on "Integrations & services" in the upper-lefthand menu.
 Under "Installed GitHub Apps", Netlify should be listed; click on the "configure" button to the right of Netlify.

 Scroll down to the "Repository access" section.
-Either one of these options is fine: the radio button next to "All repositories" is selected; or if you have other repositories you're not sure you want Netlfiy to run on, select the radio button next to "Only select repositories".
+Either one of these options is fine: the radio button next to "All repositories" is selected; or if you have other repositories you're not sure you want Netlify to run on, select the radio button next to "Only select repositories".
 For the latter choice, your repository should appear in the list immediately below; if it does not, use the "Select repositories" dropdown menu to add your /collabdemo repo.
 Click the green "save" button.

 <a id="which-branch-is-default"></a>Now we're going to verify the name of the default branch that GitHub Pages publishes as your website.
 This should be "gh-pages" based on how we had you set up your repository for Netlify, but we'll show you how to check.

-Click on "Options" in the upper- lefthand menu, and scroll down to the "GitHub Pages" section to look at what the dropdown under "Source" says; what you see should look similar to the screenshot below, but might contain a different branch name in the dropdown.
+Click on "Options" in the upper-lefthand menu, and scroll down to the "GitHub Pages" section to look at what the dropdown under "Source" says; what you see should look similar to the screenshot below, but might contain a different branch name in the dropdown.
 Remember whatever branch name is listed here for use in the next step.

 {% include figure.html filename="groupblogging-check-publication-branch.png" caption="Screenshot showing how to check the name of the repo branch that publishes to GitHub Pages" %}